Sol · 0 light-years

 the southern hemisphere.

-But Tau Ceti is where the astrophage infestation started.
-It was
+But Tau Ceti is where the story's trail leads back to.
+In the

 Arriving at Tau Ceti